 One of the Bank's essential tasks is the collection of data from supervised intermediaries and the production and dissemination of statistics.
 It is mandated by Italian law and European Council and ECB regulations.

 The statistics, processed and checked according to international standards, are transmitted to the ECB, to Italian and foreign institutions, and to the intermediaries, organizations and institutions that provided the basic data.
 They are also made available to markets and to scholars through the Bank's publications and publicly accessible databases.
-A good part of the Bank's statistics can be consulted through the electronic public database (BIP on-line).
+A good part of the Bank's statistics can be consulted through the electronic Statistical Database (BDS).
 It is also possible to request customized processing, i.e. different representations of the statistical data already published.
 The dissemination of statistical data complies with the law on statistical confidentiality.

 The statistics are published according to a schedule which is announced in advance in a press communiqué, available on the website.
 The macroeconomic indicators which fall within the categories covered by the International Monetary Fund's Special Data Dissemination Standard (SDDS), which Italy subscribed to in 1996, are published in accordance with the provisions on timeliness and method contained in the Standard in a dedicated section of this website.